mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Namespace Table
 -------------------
-The users can register perfixes and the corresponding namespaces in the Namespace Table. :numref:`namespace-table` shows a screenshot of the Namespace Table.
-When the users set a prefix in the Prefix text field, set a namespace in the NameSpace text field, and click Add button, the prefix and the namespace are added in the table in the Namespace Table.
-If the users would like to remove the prefix and the corresponding namespace, select the line in the table and click Remove button.
-If the users check the available checkbox, namespaces of resources in each editor are replaced with the corresponding prefix (This function is only available when the Display->URI menu is selected.).
-When the users set a URI of an resource, the Namespace Table is referred and the users can select the registered prefixes in the Attribute Dialog.
-When the users select one of the prefixes, the corresponding namespace is shown in the Namespace label or RDF Resource text field.
+The users can register perfixes and the corresponding namespaces in the **Namespace Table**. :numref:`namespace-table` shows a screenshot of the **Namespace Table**.
+When the users set a prefix in the **[Prefix]** text field, set a namespace in the **[NameSpace]** text field, and click **[Add]** button, the prefix and the namespace are added in the table in the **Namespace Table**.
+If the users would like to remove the prefix and the corresponding namespace, select the line in the table and click **[Remove]** button.
+If the users check the available checkbox, namespaces of resources in each editor are replaced with the corresponding prefix (This function is only available when the View->URI menu is selected.).
+When the users set a URI of an resource, the **Namespace Table** is referred and the users can select the registered prefixes in the **Attribute Dialog**.
+When the users select one of the prefixes, the corresponding namespace is shown in the **[Namespace]** label or **[RDF Resource]** text field.

 .. _namespace-table:
 .. figure:: figures/namespace_table.png
-   :scale: 50 %
+   :scale: 40 %
    :alt: A screenshot of the Namespace Table
    :align: center